Lessons Learned When Trying to Move All the XM Cloud Furniture

 This all worked just fine for a while…

-New functionality would be introduced, and we would attempt to where possible include functional that was developed for a specific client back into the main accelerator repository.
+New functionality would be introduced, and we would attempt—where possible—to include functionality that was developed for a specific client back into the main accelerator repository.
 However, the changes started to come fast and furious.

 Different Hosts for Different Folks and so on…

-Some clients wanted to be hosted on Netlify whereas others on Vercel.
-So, we changed the middleware that came from Sitecore's example to be able to facilitate this based on changing an environment variable.
-(These were all files under the pages/api/editing if you just happen to be interested).
+Some clients wanted to be hosted on Netlify whereas others preferred Vercel.
+To accommodate this, we changed the middleware that came from Sitecore’s example so that hosting could be controlled through environment variables.
+These changes were primarily made within the pages/api/editing files.

-Another thing we needed to change was to have multiple rendering hosts.
-This was done by modifying the XMcloud.build.json file.
-In fact, we needed to have four 4 rendering hosts defined in our Jason file one for each of the production sites as well as one for each of the internal rendering hosts.
-Once again to interpret some of the different variations of the properties of each of these varying rendering hosts we made more code changes to Sitecore’s example.
+Another change we needed was to support multiple rendering hosts.
+This was done by modifying the xmcloud.build.json file.
+In fact, we needed four rendering hosts defined—one for each production site and one for each internal rendering host.
+To interpret variations in the configuration properties for these hosts, we made additional modifications to Sitecore’s example code.

 Everybody’s got their own sense of style